raspberrypilearning/the-all-seeing-pi/worksheet2.md

   new_pic = PushButton(app, new_picture, text="New picture")
   ```

-  Examining the arguments passed to this `PushButton` object we have three things:
+  Examining the arguments passed to this `PushButton` object we have three parts:
   - `app` - tells the button to add itself to the app
-  - `new_picture` - this is the **command** - when the button is pushed it will call the function new_picture (which we haven't written yet)
+  - `new_picture` - this is the **command** - when the button is pushed it will call the function `new_picture()` (which we haven't written yet!)
   - `text="New picture"` - this is the text which will appear on the button

-1. We must write the `new_picture` function so that the button knows what to do when it is pressed.
-Place your cursor after the `take_picture()` function but before the code where we set up the buttons. **Ensure that your cursor is not indented** otherwise the code you write now will become part of the `take_picture()` function, which we do not want.
+1. Now write the `new_picture` function so that the button knows what to do when it is pressed.
+Write this code after the `take_picture()` function but before the code where we set up the buttons. **Ensure that your cursor is not indented** otherwise the code you write now will become part of the `take_picture()` function, which we do not want.

   ```python
   def new_picture():